ppy/osu-wiki/news/2019-11-28-mappers-guild-november-newspost.md

 ## <a id="packs"></a>Pack updates

 This month we also have some changes and additions to our collection of beatmap packs.
 A couple of packs have been moved and renamed this month as part of a new system to make featured artist packs more consistent going forward!
-Packs for artists will get their own artist packs, while packs for general themes or ideas that include multiple artists will be made into numbered “Mappers’ Guild” packs.
+Packs for artists will get their own artist packs, while packs for general themes or ideas that include multiple artists will be made into numbered “Mappers' Guild” packs.

 The packs changed are as follows:
-- **Mappers’ Guild Pack III** has been changed to [High Tea Pack](https://osu.ppy.sh/beatmaps/packs/1480)
+- **Mappers' Guild Pack III** has been changed to [High Tea Pack](https://osu.ppy.sh/beatmaps/packs/1480)
-- **Mappers’ Guild Pack IV** has been changed to [Culprate Pack](https://osu.ppy.sh/beatmaps/packs/1535)
+- **Mappers' Guild Pack IV** has been changed to [Culprate Pack](https://osu.ppy.sh/beatmaps/packs/1535)
-- **Vocaloid Pack** has been changed to [Mappers’ Guild Pack III](https://osu.ppy.sh/beatmaps/packs/1689)
+- **Vocaloid Pack** has been changed to [Mappers' Guild Pack III](https://osu.ppy.sh/beatmaps/packs/1689)

 The High Tea and Culprate medals have been also updated accordingly, with anyone who unlocked them before still having the achievements under the new names.

 **New Featured Artist packs** this month:
 - [*namirin Pack](https://osu.ppy.sh/beatmaps/packs/1704) - Compiling various namirin maps ranked by the community.
-- [LukHash Pack (osu!catch)](https://osu.ppy.sh/beatmaps/packs/1758) - Maps from the _LukHash  mini-pack_ quest where the party went above and beyond the quest’s 4 map requirement.
+- [LukHash Pack (osu!catch)](https://osu.ppy.sh/beatmaps/packs/1758) - Maps from the _LukHash  mini-pack_ quest where the party went above and beyond the quest's 4 map requirement.
 - [Rin Pack](https://osu.ppy.sh/beatmaps/packs/1759) - Includes maps of Rin songs from the _From the Vault_ and _Rin pack_ quests.
-- [Mappers’ Guild Pack IV](https://osu.ppy.sh/beatmaps/packs/1757) - Maps from the _High Tempo pack_ quest - every mapset here is of a song over 200BPM.
+- [Mappers' Guild Pack IV](https://osu.ppy.sh/beatmaps/packs/1757) - Maps from the _High Tempo pack_ quest - every mapset here is of a song over 200BPM.
-- [The Flashbulb Pack (osu!, osu!taiko, osu!catch)](https://osu.ppy.sh/beatmaps/packs/1762) - Compiled from two quests focused on The Flashbulb’s featured artist tracks, this pack features maps of The Flashbulb’s music across osu!, osu!taiko, and osu!catch.
+- [The Flashbulb Pack (osu!, osu!taiko, osu!catch)](https://osu.ppy.sh/beatmaps/packs/1762) - Compiled from two quests focused on The Flashbulb's featured artist tracks, this pack features maps of The Flashbulb's music across osu!, osu!taiko, and osu!catch.

 We will be working on adding more beatmap packs and new medals regularly, so be sure to keep an eye out for that!